On this page

 Application form

-• a description and costing of proposed investments for the research security priority area, including any other funds supporting the projects;
+- a description and costing of proposed investments for the research security priority area, including any other funds supporting the projects;

-• expected timelines;
+- expected timelines; and

 Policies governing the RSF concerning forfeiture of funds, failure to comply with the deadline and requests for extensions also apply to research security applications and awards.
 See the Apply to the program page for more details.